Paul Ince: Manchester United

 Ince played just once in the Second Division the following season before completing a highly controversial transfer to Manchester United for £1 million.
 Ince had been photographed in a Manchester United kit long before the transfer was complete, which appeared in the Daily Express.
 Ince received abuse from West Ham United fans for many years afterwards.
 The initial move was postponed after he failed a medical, but was quickly completed on 14 September 1989 after he later received the all-clear.

-In an article in Four Four Two magazine, he said:
+In an article in Four Four Two magazine, Ince said:

 "I spoke to Alex Ferguson and the deal was close to being done.
 I then went on holiday, and my agent at the time, Ambrose Mendy, said it wasn't worth me coming back to do a picture in a United shirt when the deal was completed, so I should do one before I left, and it would be released when the deal was announced.
 Lawrence Luster of the Daily Star took the picture and put in the library.
 Soon after, their sister paper, the Daily Express, were looking for a picture of me playing for West Ham, and found the one of me in the United shirt in the pile.
 They published it and all hell broke loose.
 "I came back from holiday to discover West Ham fans were going mad.
 It wasn't really my fault.
 I was only a kid, I did what my agent told me to do, then took all the crap for it."

 Ince eventually made his Manchester United debut in a 5–1 win over Millwall, although his next game for United came in a 5–1 Manchester derby defeat by Manchester City.
 Ince became a strong presence in the United midfield alongside Bryan Robson and Neil Webb, although the first season of this midfield partnership saw Robson and in particular Webb miss many games due to injury.
-Ince found himself partnering Webb in the centre of the United midfield for most of the 1990–91 season, with Robson absent from the close season until just before Christmas due to injury, with Mike Phelan appearing during Robson's absence.

 United won the FA Cup in his first season, defeating Crystal Palace 1–0 in a replay at Wembley after initially drawing 3–3.
 In both of these games, Ince was selected at right-back in favour of Viv Anderson, with his favoured central midfield position being occupied by Mike Phelan.
 Ince was man of the match for the replay.